tortxof/rc-club-members/README.md

 To send email from the app using mailgun, provide your mailgun domain and key by setting environment variables in docker.

-If you wish to use Google Analytics, pass the id in the `GA_ID` environment variable.

 Flask also needs a `SECRET_KEY`.
 If one is not provided it will be randomly generated.
 If `SECRET_KEY` changes, login sessions and ro tokens will become invalid, so it should be provided.
 The keys are expected to be URL-safe base64